Locke High School: Crimes

+On April 5, 1973, two people were shot in a targeted gang attack.

+On January 22, 1974, an 18-year-old male student who was an innocent bystander was killed on the school jogging track in a gang-related shooting.

 On September 19, 1994, a 16-year-old female student was shot in the back during lunch and two male students were shot in a drive-by shooting just outside of the schools campus later in the day.
 The shooting was believed to be gang related.

 On March 17, 2005, another gang related shooting happened in which a 15-year-old female student was shot outside of campus who died of her injuries.

 On May 10, 2008, a fight "between rival groups of black and Latino students at Locke High School quickly escalated into a campus-wide melee" involving up to 600 people.
 The disturbance, which occurred under the backdrop of tensions between black and Hispanic students, was quelled after dozens of officers from the Los Angeles Unified School District Police and Los Angeles Police Department responded.
 Three students and one non-student were arrested; four students were treated for minor injuries.
 There were no serious injuries.

 A third shooting happened on April 13, 2009, in front of the school which resulted in a 16-year-old male student being wounded.

 Student demographics

 In 2010, Locke #3 had a total of 566 students: 40% African-American (231 students) and 60% Latino (334 students).

-At Animo Locke 3 there are 141 students in the 9th grade: 87 Latinos/Hispanic, 54 African American.
+At Animo Locke 3, there are 141 students in the 9th grade: 87 Latinos/Hispanic, 54 African American.
 There are 90 Latinos/Hispanics in the 10th grade and 64 African Americans.
-In total there are 154 students in the 10th grade.
+In total, there are 154 students in the 10th grade.
 There are 81 Latino/Hispanic and 81 African Americans in the 11th grade.
 The total is 162 students in 11th grade.
-There are 76 12th grade Latino/Hispanics and 54 African Americans in the 12th grade.
-Making a total of 130 12th graders in Animo Locke 3.
+There are 76 12th grade Latino/Hispanics and 54 African Americans in the 12th grade, making a total of 130 12th graders in Animo Locke 3.
 There is a total of 232 African Americans and 334 Latino/Hispanics.
 The overall of students in the school ends up being 566 students learning in Animo Locke 3.